High-Quality Handmade Reeds

 By default the tubes I use come from Chartier and are synthetic cork.
 I construct the same professional-quality reed on every tube, but the staples that I actually use in the orchestra and for my solo work are fancier.
-One of my favorite choices is the Sierra Tube from Mark Chudnow.
-The thinner walls of this staple provide greater flexibility and vibrancy, and the high-quality cork lasts and lasts.
-Most recently, I’ve grown to love the Pisoni Artist tubes, for the opposite reason.
-They are larger and thicker and give my reeds slightly MORE resistance, in a good way, and lots of warmth and projection.
-I offer both of these premium tubes as an upgrade, for $4 per reed.
+You may also like to try these premium choices.

 Synthetic cork – Basic 47mm brass tubes with a medium thickness and a synthetic cork

-Premium cork/tube – Premium brass Sierra tubes have comparatively thinner metal walls and high quality real cork.
-Premium brass Pisoni Deluxe tubes are thick walled and have a larger bore size, in addition to a high quality real cork.
-Chiarugi 2 tubes have a slightly smaller bore size, and thinner metal for a vibrant sound.
+Premium cork/tube – Premium brass Pisoni Deluxe tubes are thick walled and have a larger bore size, in addition to a high quality real cork.
+Brass Chiarugi 2 tubes have a slightly smaller bore size, and thinner metal for a vibrant sound.

 Pros and cons of each